Vulnerability Chaining in Cybersecurity

 Monitoring and Detection

-- Deploy SIEM tools to detect unusual sequences of events (e.g., failed logins followed by SQLi attempts).
+- Deploy SIEM tools to detect unusual sequences (e.g., failed logins followed by SQLi attempts).

 - Use anomaly detection to flag chained attack patterns.